benbrastmckie/VSCodium/docs/git.md

 git config pull.rebase false
 ```

-You can then try to click 'Sync' again.
+You can then try to click "Sync" again.
-If there is a merge conflict, you will have to edit the files which have conflicts, removing the erroneous lines used to mark the conflicts.
+If there is a merge conflict, you will have to edit the files which have conflicts by searching throughout for "HEAD", removing the erroneous lines used to mark the conflicting blocks.
 VSCodium will provide links which may streamline this process, but you can also make these changes manually, committing the changes once you have finished.

 ### Creating Branches

 If you click the branches tab in the bottom left corner, a drop-down menu will appear giving you the option to create a new branch.
 You can then develop your project on this new branch, publishing it to GitHub to keep it backed up.
-If the changes that you make in your branch don't end up working out, you can always switch back to the 'Main' branch, saving the branch you created to perhaps return to later.
+If the changes that you make in your branch don't end up working out, you can always switch back to the "Master" branch (sometimes also called "Main"), saving the branch you created to perhaps return to later.

 ### Merging Branches

-Once you are satisfied with the development of your branch, you can merge those changes back into the 'Main' branch.
+Once you are satisfied with the development of your branch, you can merge those changes back into the "Master" branch.
-To do so, select the 'Main' branch in the lower left corner.
+To do so, select the "Master" branch in the lower left corner.
 Then select the three dots in the top right of the "Source Controls" tab, clicking `Branch -> Merge`.
-You will then be given the chance to select the branch that you want to merge into 'Main', adding the commits from the selected branch to 'Main'.
+You will then be given the chance to select the branch that you want to merge into "Master", adding the commits from the selected branch to "Master".
-Once you have merged your branch into 'Main', you are free to delete that branch with `Branch -> Delete Branch` after clicking the three dots in "Source Controls".
+Once you have merged your branch into "Master", you are free to delete that branch with `Branch -> Delete Branch` after clicking the three dots in "Source Controls".
+There is typically no good reason to save branches that you have merged.

 If you published your branch to GitHub, it will remain on GitHub.
 At some point you may want to delete old branches so that it is easier to find branches that you may wish to return to develop further.

 ## [Collaborating with Git](#Table-of-Contents)

-In order to add a collaborator to an existing repository, open the repository in GitHub and navigate to `Settings -> Manage acess` and click `invite a collaborator`, entering their GitHub username or email address.
+In order to add a collaborator to an existing repository, open the repository in GitHub and navigate to `Settings -> Manage acess` and click `Invite a collaborator`, entering their GitHub username or email address.
-Your collaborator will then be able open the repo in GitHub, copying the address by clicking the `Code` drop-down menu, selecting SSH, and hitting the icon for copy-to-clipboard.
+Your collaborator will then be able open the repository on GitHub, copying the address by clicking the `Code` drop-down menu, selecting SSH (or HTTPS if they have not set up an [SSH Key](#SSH-Key)), and clicking the icon to copy the link to the clipboard.

+- [Option 1](#Option-1-VSCodium): Use Git within VSCodium to clone the repository.
+- [Option 2](#Option-2-Git-CLI): Use the Git CLI (command line interface) to clone the repository.

+Although Option 1 is easier if your collaborator is also using VSCodium, Option 2 has been included for completeness.

+### Option 1: VSCodium

+To be continued...

+### Option 2: Git CLI

-They may then navigate in the terminal to the directory in which they want the project folder to live with:
+They may then navigate in the terminal to the desired project directory with:

 ```
-cd ~/<path to folder where the project folder should live>
+cd ~/path/to/project/directory
 ```

 The collaborator may then pull down the repo by running: